Diocese of Ziqua

 Diocese of Ziqua is a titular see of the Roman Catholic Church in North Africa.

 Ziqua was an ancient Roman town of classical antiquity, in Roman North Africa, during the Roman Empire.

 It was on the road from the port at Neopolis to Thabbora in the hinterland, and is today identified with ruins at Henchir-Belaiet in Tunisia, and has given its name to the town of Zaghouan nearby.

 The ancient town was located at 36.393555, 10.1390015 and flourished from 330 BC – AD 640, with the Muslim conquest of the Maghreb.

-The town was the seat of a Christian bishopric. which survives today as a titular bishopric of the Catholic province of Proconsolare; with Silvio José Báez Ortega of Nicaragua as the current bishop.
+The town was the cathedra of a bishopric. which survives today as a titular bishopric of the Catholic province of Proconsolare; with Silvio José Báez Ortega of Nicaragua as the current bishop.

 The diocese was nominally restored in 1933 as Latin Titular bishopric of Zica (Latin = Curiate Italian) / Zicen(sis) (Latin adjective).

 It has had the following incumbents, of the fitting Episcopal (lowest) rank, with an archiepiscopal exception: